nv-0203/Bank-Management-System/README.md

 # Bank-Management-System

+Welcome to the Bank Management System project! <br>
-This project is built in Python and utilizes a MySQL database to manage banking operations.
+This project is built in Python and utilizes a MySQL database to manage banking operations. <br>
-It is a Bank Management System developed for the usage and assistance of bank customers.
+It is developed for the usage and assistance of bank customers.
 In this application, the customer can perform the folllowing operations:
 - Check Balance
 - Deposit Money
 - Withdraw Money